Plants Brook: Course of the stream

 The source is in the Streetly area of Sutton Park where it flows as a small trickle to Blackroot Pool in Sutton Park, which has been formed as a result of the damming of the stream.
-It then flows south east to a pool near Wyndley Leisure Centre.
-Water is channelled from this pool to Wyndley Leisure Centre where there was a now-demolished water mill.
-The stream then goes under ground, below Sutton Coldfield town centre before resurfacing along Queen Street on the edge of the town centre.
+It then flows south east to Cross Pool near Wyndley Leisure Centre, where it is joined by the Longmoor Brook.
+Water is channelled from this pool towards Wyndley Leisure Centre where there was a now-demolished water mill.
+The stream then goes under ground below Clifton Road and Sutton Coldfield town centre before resurfacing along Queen Street on the edge of the town centre.
 Here it is channelled to follow the edge of the road before flowing beneath it at a bend where it flows from north east to south east.
 It continues flowing in this direction, past Plantsbrook School, which receives its name from the stream, and turns north east at Sutton Coldfield Town F.C.'s football ground, underneath Ebrook Road, named after the former name of the stream.
 It meanders through a housing estate and underneath a railway viaduct and enters New Hall Valley Country Park from its north.

 From here it is channelled southwards past the New Hall Estate, New Hall Manor and New Hall mill.
 Prior to it being channelled, it flowed alongside New Hall Manor to New Hall Mill, where it powered the machinery.
 The stream is split into two streams, parallel to each other as it approaches Wylde Green Road.
 Up until 1967, the Wylde Green Road was crossed by a ford formed by Plants Brook.
 Alongside this, John Vesey, Bishop of Exeter, constructed one of his 51 cottages known as the Fordkeeper's House.
 This provided security to those travelling along the Wylde Green Road.

 It continues to flow south through the country park in New Hall Valley, and underneath Penns Bridge.
 It flows to the east of Walmley Golf Club and provides water to Penns Lake, a long pool at Penns Hall.
 This southwards pattern is gradually lost as it flows around the boundary of Pypes Hayes Golf Course.
 Here it begins to flow south east, and once it reaches Eachelhurst Road, it is flowing east.

 A bridge was built over the stream at Eachelhurst Road and a parting in a housing estate indicates the course of the stream, despite being underground.
 It resurfaces soon after into several small pools, which were formerly reservoirs, The reservoirs still provide water to the Birmingham and Fazeley Canal.
 The area was designated nature reserve status in March 1991, as Plantsbrook Local Nature Reserve, and covers an area of 24.96 acre.
 From there, the brook is culverted southwards, emerging just before its confluence with the Tame.